mathewgomas-alfred/mathewgomas.io/user_manual/selections.rst

 .. image:: /images/en/Vector-pixel-selections.jpg

 When creating a selection, you can select what type of selection you want from the Mode in the selection tool options: Pixel or Vector.
+By default this will be a vector.

-Vector selections can modify as any other vector shape with the “Shape Handle” tool, if you try to paint on a vector selection it will be converted into a pixel selection.
-Pixel selections can be painted with any tool.
+Vector selections can be modified as any other :ref:`vector shape <vector_graphics>` with the :ref:`shape_selection_tool`, if you try to paint on a vector selection mask it will be converted into a pixel selection.
 You can also convert vector shapes to selection.
 In turn, vector selections can be made from vector shapes, and vector shapes can be converted to vector selections using the options in the selections menu.
 Krita will add a new vector layer for this shape.

-One of
-the most common reasons to use vector selections is that they give you the ability to move and transform a selection.
-Moving the selection with a pixel selection will move the content on the layer.
-Moving the selection on a vector selection will only move the selection.
-You can also use the path editing tool to change the anchor points in the selection
+One of the most common reasons to use vector selections is that they give you the ability to move and transform a selection without the kind of resize artifacts you get with a pixel selection.
+You can also use the :ref:`shape_edit_tool` to change the anchor points in the selection, allowing you to precisely adjust bezier curves or add corners to rectangular selections.

 If you started with a pixel selection, you can still convert it to a vector selection to get these benefits.
-Go to Select > Convert to Vector Selection.
+Go to :menuselection:`Select --> Convert to Vector Selection`.

 .. note::
-    If you have multiple levels of transparency when you convert a selection to vector, you will lose the gray values.
+    If you have multiple levels of transparency when you convert a selection to vector, you will lose the semi-transparent values.

 Common Shortcuts while Using Selections
 ---------------------------------------

 - Copy -- :kbd:`Ctrl + C` or :kbd:`Ctrl + Ins`
 - Paste -- :kbd:`Ctrl + V` or :kbd:`Shift + Ins`
 - Cut -- :kbd:`Ctrl + X`, :kbd:`Shift + Del`
 - Copy From All Layers -- :kbd:`Ctrl + Shift + C`
 - Copy Selection to New Layer -- :kbd:`Ctrl + Alt + J`
 - Cut Selection to New Layer -- :kbd:`Ctrl + Shift + J`
 - Display or hide selection with :kbd:`Ctrl + H`
+- Select Opaque -- :kbd:`Ctrl +` |mouseleft| on layer thumbnail.
+- Select Opaque (Add) -- :kbd:`Ctrl + Shift` |mouseleft| on layer thumbnail.
+- Select Opaque (Subtract)-- :kbd:`Ctrl + Alt` |mouseleft| on layer thumbnail.